Despire/despire.github.io/_posts/2025-01-03-containers.markdown

 ```

 From the output you can see where the `merged` view is stored, the `lower` layer and the `upper` layer.
-If you then execute inside the container and look at the contents of these directories, they should match (note that the `lower' layer seems to be a bunch of links that you would have to follow to get to the actual `lower' layer being used).
+If you then execute inside the container and look at the contents of these directories, they should match (note that the `lower` layer seems to be a bunch of links that you would have to follow to get to the actual `lower` layer being used).

 Great!
 Now we know that when we download a Docker image, we are downloading pre-built layers that will be mounted when the image is transformed into a container.